Frijol/climate-change/glossary.md

 # NAS
 National Academy of Sciences

+# ocean acidification
+the reduction of alkalinity in the world's oceans through absoroption of human-produced carbon dioxide from preindustrial levels of 8.2 to a projected 7.8 by 2100

 # peak oil
 the point in time when the maximum extraction of oil is reached (based on a theory by M. King Hubbert, a Shell researcher)

+# pH
+pH is a logarithmic scale from 0 to 14, where 7 is neutral, higher is basic (alkaline), and lower is acidic

 # phytonutrients
 chemical compounds that are the building blocks of taste, such as amino acids, esters, and flavinoids.
 Also part of plant immune systems.